saue0/google-cast-public-address/README.md

 (e.g. .mp3 or other supported media) on Google Cast devices.
 It is very handy for use with home automation controllers, IFTTT, etc.

-You can run this from a Raspberry Pi, pc or mac.
+You can run this from a Raspberry Pi, pc, Mac, Linux-based router, etc. etc.
 The web service can register with ngrok so the server can be reached from outside your network without any router configuration.
 For example, this can be used with ifttt.com Maker channel.

 ```sh
 $ git clone https://github.com/watusi/google-cast-public-address